 participate in certain action on the channel, e.g., adding organizations, or

 instantiating chaincodes.
 Note that there is no necessary relationship between

 the permission to administrate a channel and the ability to administrate the

 network configuration channel (or any other channel).
 Administrative rights

 exist within the scope of what is being administrated (unless the rules have

 been written otherwise — see the discussion of the

 - Peer MSP: This local MSP is defined on the file system of each peer and there is a single MSP instance for each peer.
 Conceptually, it performs exactly the same function as channel MSPs with the restriction that it only applies to the peer where it is defined.
 An example of an action whose authorization is evaluated using the peer’s local MSP is the installation of a chaincode on the peer.

 - Orderer MSP: Like a peer MSP, an orderer local MSP is also defined on the file system of the node and only applies to that node.
 Like peer nodes, orderers are also owned by a single organization and therefore have a single MSP to list the actors or nodes it trusts.

-So far, you’ve seen that the two most important elements of an MSP are the specification of the (root or intermediate) CAs that are used to used to establish an actor’s or node’s membership in the respective organization.
+So far, you’ve seen that the most important element of an MSP are the specification of the root or intermediate CAs that are used to establish an actor’s or node’s membership in the respective organization.
 There are, however, more elements that are used in conjunction with these two to assist with membership functions.